Program Coordinator: Dr. Mike Coquyt, Ed.DLommen 216C, (218) email@example.com

 The Master of Science degree in Curriculum and Instruction provides candidates with both a theoretical base and opportunity for practical application within the areas of educational foundations, curriculum theory, instructional best practices, and educational research.
-All students must take a core, which consists of 19 credits.
-This core provides not only a theoretical base, but an opportunity to conduct action research in the classroom with the purpose of providing a solid research base that is appropriate for the P-12 teacher who seeks a means by which to increase student achievement.
-In addition to the core, students must select a 13-credit emphasis in one of the following areas: Special Education, Literacy, and Technology.
+The core required courses provide not only a theoretical base, but an opportunity to conduct action research in the classroom with the purpose of providing a solid research base that is appropriate for the P-12 teacher who seeks a means by which to increase student achievement.
+In addition to the core, students must select a 13-15 credit emphasis in one of the following areas: Teacher Leadership, Literacy, Special Education, TESL, Technology, or Kodaly.

 The items listed below are required for admission to this program; only complete files are reviewed.
 Send all materials to:Graduate Studies OfficeMSU Moorhead1104 7th Ave.
 S.Moorhead, MN 56563

 Detailed information on these requirements and department policies and procedures may be obtained from the Curriculum and Instruction Graduate Program Coordinator.

 Core Requirements (19 Credits)

 ED 601 Psychological Foundations of Education (2)ED 603 Methods of Research (2)ED 609 Action Research (2)ED 613 Social, Cultural, Political and Community Dimensions of Education (4)ED 632 Curriculum, Instruction, and Learning Theory (4)ED 633 Technology and Information Systems (2)SPED 664 Theory and Process of Consultation and Collaboration (3)